solana-foundation/developer-content/content/courses/state-compression/compressed-nfts.md

-wanted, you could update the max depth, max buffer size, and canopy depth to larger values and as long as you have enough Devnet SOL, this script will let you mint up to 10k cNFTs for a small fraction of what it would cost to mint 10k traditional NFTs.

-<Callout type="note">If you plan to mint a large amount of NFTs you might want
-to try and batch these instructions for fewer total transactions.</Callout>
+wanted, you could update the max depth, max buffer size, and canopy depth to larger values and as long as you have enough Devnet SOL, this script will let you mint up to 10k cNFTs for a small fraction of what it would cost to mint 10k traditional NFTs (Note: if you plan to mint a large amount of NFTs you might want to try and batch these instructions for fewer total transactions).

 If you need more time with this lab, feel free to go through it again and/or take a look at the solution code on the `solution` branch of the [lab repo](https://github.com/Unboxed-Software/solana-cnft-demo/tree/solution).

-### Challenge
+## Challenge

 It’s your turn to take these concepts for a spin on your own!
 We’re not going to be overly prescriptive at this point, but here are some ideas: